CHEMeDATA/schema/peak-list.md

 }
 ```

-Example of peaklist of delta functions:
+Example of peak a list of delta functions:

 ```json
 example-delta_peaklist =